remy/remysharp.com/public/drafts/first-impressions-of-react.md

 After ~3-4 hours of work, I got the list and filtering working (I didn't get the form to create new messages, but I will do).

-The main component is the `Message` on that looks like this:
+The main component is the `Messages` on that looks like this:

 ```js
 const Messages = React.createClass({